-- As part of the training in the hotel industry, students from other places may work as interns in Hong Kong hotels.
+- Q 35 : As part of the training in the hotel industry, students from other places may work as interns in Hong Kong hotels.
 Some interns have no employment relationship with the host hotel and do not receive any wages.
-Upon the implementation of the Minimum Wage Ordinance, do employers need to pay them SMW? - A 35 : The Minimum Wage Ordinance does not apply to persons with no employment relationship with the host organisation.
-If there is indeed no employer-employee relationship between these interns and the hotels, SMW does not apply to them.
+According to the Minimum Wage Ordinance, do employers need to pay them SMW? - A 35 : The Minimum Wage Ordinance does not apply to persons with no employment relationship with the host organisation.
+If there is no employer-employee relationship between these interns and the concerned hotels, SMW does not apply to them.

-Moreover, the Minimum Wage Ordinance does not apply to student interns as well as work experience students during a period of exempt student employment as specified in the Ordinance, notwithstanding that these student interns / work experience students have employment relationship with the organisations.
+Moreover, the Minimum Wage Ordinance does not apply to specified student interns as well as work experience students during a period of exempt student employment as specified in the Ordinance, notwithstanding that these specified student interns/work experience students have employment relationship with the organisations.
 For details, please refer to Statutory Minimum Wage: Notes for Student Employees and Employers published by the Labour Department.